 However, unconscious bias is also an issue for people in the LGBTQIA+ community.
 In our childhood and youth, we absorb everything from our environment like a sponge, including heteronormative role models.
 For many queer people, it is a long process to differentiate themselves from these and the associated unconscious bias.
 We are taught from an early age what is "normal" and what is expected of us.
 If only heterosexual cis life circumstances are exemplified by parents, in the media and in our personal environment, or if only sexual relationships between men and women are covered in sex education lessons at school, then as a queer person you eventually come to the unpleasant realization that you are not normal and do not belong.

 A very sad and marginalizing realization.
 Many queer people therefore develop the desire to be as "normal" as possible and to fly under the radar so as not to draw attention to their own difference.
 When I swipe through the profiles on queer dating portals as a gay man, I always notice a real hatred within the community.
-You read statements like "only straight-acting" or "heterolike", people are looking for "normal" masculine guys: "Masc4Masc", just no one who is open and self-confident about their own sexuality and identity.
+You read statements like "only straight-acting" or "heterolike", people are looking for "normal" masculine guys: "Masc4Masc", just nobody who is open and self-confident about their own sexuality and identity.
 This self-hatred is also called internalized homophobia, biphobia, transphobia, etc. We project our insecurity onto ourselves and others and ask ourselves very situationally aware: "Is this too gay or too queer, how I dress, how I speak, how I behave?"

 Unfortunately, this restrictive self-reflection has not only internalized but also external reasons.
 Before I go somewhere, I think very carefully about how authentic I can appear there.
 Before I kiss my date in public or hold hands with them, I have already practiced the standard shoulder glance.
 Before I dare to come out of my shell in any situation, the first question I always ask myself is: "Am I safe here?
 Is this a safe space?
 Or do I have to worry about exposing myself to homophobic insults or even physical violence?"

 Because discrimination and hate crime are still the order of the day for many of us today.
-You wouldn't think it, given everything our community has already achieved for itself and the naturalness with which the community now engages in social dialog.
+You wouldn't think it, given everything that our community has already achieved for itself and the naturalness with which the community now engages in social dialog.
 But to give you a few examples: I am very hesitant at the thought of going to a straight club or walking past groups of bawling teenagers on the way home.
 And if I do go to a straight club or a public festival or something similar, I think twice about what clothes I wear, how I don't draw too much attention to myself or 'fly under the radar'.

 So what is the answer to all these worrying circumstances?